ComposeCode/RHEL7-RHCE-course-helper/chapter12/section12-1.md

   # need output from server
 ```

 - The my.cnf file contains two configuration groups by default.
-These groups are mysqld and mysqld_safe
+These groups are mysqld and mysqld_safe with some settings under each one of them.
+Their purpose is to separate the configuration eneded by the mysqld daemon, mysqld_safe startup progrram and mysql client program at startup.

+- The directives in this file set